the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Use repositories (SWREPOS)
-The RSE should be able to use public platforms to share the artefacts they have been created and invite the public to scrutinise them during public review.
+The RSE should be able to use public platforms to share the artefacts they have created and invite the public to scrutinise them for public review.

 #### Legal aspects (LEG)
 The RSE should know licenses and their respective domains for data or software.
 On an entry level, the competency is mostly about awareness: namely that different (open source) licenses exist, that those might not be compatible with each other, and that use of third party software might restrict licensing of the resulting work.

 #### Software Behaviour Awareness and Analysis (MOD)
 We define this as a certain quality of analytical thinking that enables an RSE to form a mental model of a piece of software in a specific environment.
 Using that, an RSE should be able to make predictions about a software's behaviour.
 This is a required skill for common tasks like debugging, profiling, designing good tests, or predicting user interaction.

-#### The research skills
+### The research skills
 #### Curiosity (NEW)
 RSEs gain their reputation from their effectiveness to interact with their domain peers.
 Therefore, some curiosity together with a broad overview of the research field is required.
-Curiosity is also reflected when an RSE looks for new tools.
+Curiosity is also reflected when an RSE is actively trying out new tools.
 Lifelong learning is then no longer just a phrase, but becomes a motivation to work.

 #### Understanding the research cycle (RC)
 Knowing that one's own research is not only a means to personal ends, but that